tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 Helping your client to see & describe their own organization and the world around them is powerful and I'd contend is the pinnacle of a consulting engagement.

-So take a good look at the client and when you're ready, take a knife to the priceless artifacts and help them see what's there.

 --